 Physical Description

 The physical description for the setting should describe what the land itself is like (assuming there is land).
 This would be things like geography, weather, plants, and animals.
-This should also include scope; how large an are does this description cover?
+This should also include scope; how large an area does this description cover?
 A city?
 A country?
 A continent?
 A planet?
 A map will supplement this description nicely.
-The spacial scope can be the entire known universe or just the part the characters are in right now.
-A rough idea of how bug it is will always help players wrap their heads around it though.
+The spatial scope can be the entire known universe or just the part the characters are in right now.
+A rough idea of how big it is will always help players wrap their heads around it though.

 Theme